bitPogo/kmock/docs/src/howto/annotations.md

     Do not use this feature to create one Mock for all tests.
 It was never intended for that.

 ## Custom Annotations
-You can also use your custom Annotations in order to ease the handling with Shared sources.
+You can also use your custom Annotations in order to ease the handling with Shared Sources.
 Your Annotations are not allowed to reference common and have to take a arbitrary amount of KClass (aka vararg) for Single Interface Mocks.
 For Multi Interface Mocks your Annotations have to take as the very first argument a String additionally to the KClasses:
 ```kotlin